German health minister urges stepped-up COVID-19 measures

 BERLIN (AP) — Germany’s health minister on Friday urged the country’s 16 states to consider stepping up their measures against the coronavirus amid a rise in new cases.

-Karl Lauterbach said he favors requiring mask-wearing indoors, a measure that has largely faded in Germany except on public transport, in medical facilities and care homes.
+Health Minister Karl Lauterbach said he favors requiring mask-wearing indoors, a measure that has largely faded in Germany except on public transport, in medical facilities and care homes.

 “The direction we’re going in isn’t a good one,” Lauterbach told reporters in Berlin.

 He added that it would be better for states to impose limited restrictions now than stricter ones later.
-“The sooner we step on the brake the better it will be.”
+“The sooner we step on the brake the better it will be,” he said.

 German authorities registered over 114,000 newly confirmed cases in the past 24 hours, and 165 COVID-related deaths.
+The number of newly confirmed cases per 100,000 inhabitants over a seven-day period stood at 760, compared with 695 a week earlier.

+Lauterbach said the actual number of cases could be three-to-four times higher, as many positive results with rapid tests are never reported to authorities.

 A rise in cases in Bavaria has been linked to the recent Oktoberfest, which draws hundreds of thousands of visitors every year.